FabianIMI/APD-knappen/README.md

 4. Edit the script constants with your name, preferred status and optional message

 ## Configuration
+After installing, navigate to the Frånvarotavla in your browser.
-Edit the script by clicking the plugin (Tamper/Grease-Monkey) button in your browser and selecting the script for editing.
+Edit the script by clicking the plugin (Tamper/Grease-Monkey) button and selecting the script for editing.
-Change your name under the SETTINGS section.
+Change your name under the SETTINGS section and save the changes.
 You can change the other settings as well if you need to.

 Clicking the button should now create an absent-status